Attend a FREE hearing test for your chance to win a $5k luxury experience T&Cs apply. Book online today!

 An abnormal bone growth in the ear

-About symptoms, causes and treatments of swollen lymph nodes behind the ear
+Symptoms, causes, and treatments of lymphadenopathy behind the ear

 Your lymph nodes play a vital role in your body's ability to fight off infection.
 When they swell, it is an indication of a bacterial, viral or fungal infection that occurs in the body.
 In this article, you will learn more about its symptoms, causes and treatments.
 If you are experiencing a reduction in your hearing ability, take advantage of Amplifon's free hearing consultations.